No Fees Unless We Win

 In Seattle, it is unlawful for a pet owner to allow a dog to run at large, or to run freely without a leash, except in designated off-leash zones.
 Dogs must always be under the control of owners in controlled zones.
 They must not chase or run after vehicles or bicycles, trespass upon private property, damage public property, or chase or harass other animals or humans.
 Breaking the rules of a dog control zone or city statute could result in fines and penalties against the owner, as well as possible impoundment of the animal.

-All pet owners must keep up with vaccination requirements, dog control zones, hunting dog regulations, and dangerous dog laws.
-Washington has several laws relating to dangerous dog breeds.
-A dangerous dog is one that has inflicted a severe injury on a human being or killed a domestic animal.
 Owners in Washington may still keep dangerous dogs, but they must adhere to enclosure and control laws.
 Dangerous dogs must use muzzles and restraint chains when outside proper enclosures.
 Local authorities have the power to regulate dangerous dogs.